boutaga/RAG-Search-LAB/custom-agent-tools-py/README.md

-# custom-agent-tools-py (v0.8)
+# custom-agent-tools-py (v0.9)

 Python/Langchain MCP Server for SD Agent

 **This is the actively maintained MCP server for the Service Desk AI Agent.
 The previous TypeScript version (`custom-agent-tools`) is now deprecated.**

-This project is a Python-based MCP server for the Service Desk AI Agent, providing modular tools and resources for chat logging, ticket management, search, feedback, problem linking, advanced LLM orchestration, email, alerting, analytics, advanced LLM chains, and now expanded analytics, reporting, and UI integration.
+This project is a Python-based MCP server for the Service Desk AI Agent, providing modular tools and resources for chat logging, ticket management, search, feedback, problem linking, advanced LLM orchestration, email, alerting, analytics, advanced LLM chains, and now hybrid reranking, context window optimization, dynamic prompt engineering, and feedback loops.

 ## Features